Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 In the meantime, Germany and Austria have it and allow vaccine tourism.

-When it comes to not primarily white countries, a few countries have it, but the product is likely to see Sanofi distribution unless Novavax has preexisting purchasing agreement like India, Japan, and South Korea
+When it comes to not primarily white countries, a few countries have it, but the product is likely to see Sanofi distribution unless Novavax has preexisting purchasing agreements, such as India, Japan, and South Korea.

 It seems like it’s either a complex regulatory issue or… Canada is just being petty.